hpiercehoffman/secure-serving/README.md

 - The `iperf` client will send bytes to the standard server for 10 seconds, recording the maximum I/O throughput every second.
 - If running the enclave server, you need to determine the **channel ID** of the VSOCK.
 As far as I can tell, this is a random number and it's not visible anywhere.
 It seems to start at 4 and increments every time you run a new enclave.
 Luckily, you can get around this issue with a simple [script](https://github.com/hpiercehoffman/secure-serving/blob/main/perf_tests/iperf/secure/iperf-find-channel-id.sh) which iterates through every possible channel ID from 0-100, calling iperf each time.
 For me, the magic number was 37.

+### Run an enclave server with KMS cryptographic attestation enabled ###

+In addition to the performance benchmarks shown in my [report](https://github.com/hpiercehoffman/secure-serving/blob/main/report/Hannah_Pierce_Hoffman_CS243_FinalReport.pdf), I did some preliminary tests for how enclaves with [KMS cryptographic attestation](https://docs.aws.amazon.com/kms/latest/developerguide/services-nitro-enclaves.html) perform.
+I found that an enclave with KMS enabled behaves very similarly to an enclave without KMS enabled unless you start actively making KMS requests.
+Fully testing this line of inquiry was ultimately out of scope for my project.
+However, I will share some setup hints if you would like to get KMS attestation running for your enclave application.
+- Set up allowed egresses for your enclave so it can contact the KMS server.
+An Enclaver config file with these egresses looks like [this](https://github.com/hpiercehoffman/secure-serving/blob/main/load_testing/kms/resnet-kms.yaml).
+- Change the allowed number of hops for outgoing PUT requests.
+This is necessary so your enclave can actually contact the KMS server from within a container.
+The command looks like this: `aws ec2 modify-instance-metadata-options --instance-id <Instance ID, starts with "i-"> --http-put-response-hop-limit 3 --http-endpoint enabled`
+- Before running this command on your local machine, you need to run `aws configure sso` and enter the sign-in information from an AWS IAM role.
+Make sure to enter `json` (all lowercase) when prompted for "output".
+- You might also need to [add an AWS role to your EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) so the instance can talk to the KMS server.
+- One other note is that the Dockerfile for any enclave that uses KMS **cannot** use multi stage builds.
+Use a template like [this](https://github.com/hpiercehoffman/secure-serving/blob/main/load_testing/kms/Dockerfile) to ensure that your enclave build is simple enough to work with KMS.
+- After this setup process, it should theoretically be possible to build and run an enclave which is able to connect to the KMS server: `sudo enclaver run --publish 9000:8001 resnet-kms:latest`
+- In the output of the run command, you should be able to see that the enclave makes contact with the KMS server.